kevin-dyer/unity-wc/utils/svg-organize/readme.md

 *If an error occurs, it should be listed in the console and the file will not be written*
 1) Delete the old file and remove the timestamp from the name of the new file, update the component with `bit`

 *The above filepaths are for the given defaults.
-Be aware of how custom paths will change where to put `.svg`'s to compile and where the iconset will be output to*
+Be aware of how custom paths will change where to put `.svg`'s to compile and where the iconset will be output to.*

 ## What it Does